Samoa: Ecology

 Samoa forms part of the Samoan tropical moist forests ecoregion.
 Since human habitation began, about 80% of the lowland rainforests have disappeared.
+However, with recent reforestation, about 60.4% or about 171,000 ha of Samoa is forested, of which 32,000 ha is planted forest.

 Within the ecoregion about 28% of plants and 84% of land birds are endemic.

 Economy

 The United Nations has classified Samoa as an economically developing country since 2014.
 As of 2017 Samoa's gross domestic product in purchasing-power parity was estimated at $1.13 billion U.S. dollars, ranking the country 204th in the world.
 The services sector accounted for 66% of GDP, followed by industry and agriculture at 23.6% and 10.4% respectively.
 For the same year, the Samoan labour force was estimated at 50,700.

 The Central Bank of Samoa issues and regulates Samoa's currency, the Samoan tālā.

 The economy of Samoa has traditionally depended on agriculture and fishing at the local level.
 In modern times, development aid, private family remittances from overseas, and agricultural exports have become key factors in the nation's economy.
 Agriculture employs two-thirds of the labour force and furnishes 90% of exports, featuring coconut cream, coconut oil, noni (juice of the nonu fruit, as it is known in Samoan), and copra.

 Sixty percent of Samoa's electricity comes from renewable hydro, solar, and wind sources, with the remainder produced by diesel generators.
 The Electric Power Corporation set a goal of 100% renewable energy by 2021.